josuegaleas/JayChess/README.md

-# PlebeianChess
+# JNIChess
-My attempt at making Chess from scratch.
+My attempt at making Chess from scratch using JNI.
 C/C++ back-end; Java front-end.